risc0/risc0/website/docs/zkvm/developer-guide/profiling.md

 RISC0_PPROF_OUT=./profile.pb cargo run --release
 ```

-The above command will run the Fibonacci computation for 1000 iterations and write the profiling output to profile.pb.
+The above command will [execute] the Fibonacci computation for 1000 iterations and write the profiling output to profile.pb.

 ### Step 3: Visualization
 To visualize the profiling data using `pprof`, run: